celluloid/celluloid/README.md

 -------------------

 Celluloid works on Ruby 1.9.2, JRuby 1.6 (in 1.9 mode), and Rubinius 2.0.
-JRuby or Rubinius are the preferred platforms as they support true concurrent threads.
+JRuby or Rubinius are the preferred platforms as they support true hardware-level parallelism when running Ruby code, whereas MRI/YARV is constrained by a global interpreter lock (GIL).

 To use JRuby in 1.9 mode, you'll need to pass the "--1.9" command line option to the JRuby executable, or set the "JRUBY_OPTS=--1.9" environment variable.